A Louisville home like this appears ready to sell! No visual problems and the landscaping looks amazing.

 Not every marketing method is equally appropriate for each property.
-It takes an experienced and creative Realtor® to chart the best course.
-Make sure you ask this very important question at the start.
+It takes an experienced and innovative Realtor® to chart the best course.
+Make sure you ask this very important question at the beginning.

 6. Obstructing Negotiations

 When you pick up that phone and hear those wonderful words coming from the other end, "We've got an offer!" you may think everything is golden.
-Just hold on a second.
+Hold on just a second.
 If you don't negotiate the deal properly, things could go very wrong.

 5. Wrong Realtor

 So when it comes time for you to sell, interview multiple agents and learn about their work ethic and their strategy for marketing your property.
-Some of the more successful agents feel like they've already paid their dues and don't need to do the little things.
-If they don't answer their cell phone that may be a sign that they're too busy for more clients.
+Some of the more successful agents feel like they've already paid their dues and don't need to do the little things or they hand off tasks to members of their team.
+If they don't answer their cell phone personally that is likely a sign that they're too busy for more clients.

 Louisville buyers are looking at 12 properties on average before making their purchase.
 Finding problems like these in a contender usually allows them to remove it from their list.
 You don't want any negatives overshadow the positive qualities of your home!

 3. For Sale by Owner